AymanYouss/CPU-Scheduler-Simulation/README.md

 Describe how users can customize the simulation, including choosing the number of processes, setting burst and arrival time ranges, and selecting scheduling algorithms.

-## Testing and Examples

-Provide examples of test cases and input data used to validate the correctness of the scheduling algorithms.
-Include screenshots or logs that demonstrate the test results.

 ## Conclusion